Shiroe/Shiroe/README.md

 ###  👋 Hi, I’m @Shiroe
 - 👀 I’m interested in Software engineering, beautiful UI/UX experiences to game development and design
-- 🌱 I’m currently working and learning more skills in frontend dev
+- 🌱 I’m currently working in frontend dev
 - 💞️ I’m looking to collaborate on various projects/applications
 - 📫 You can reach me through here or my other social handles, I do watch them 😄
 - ⚡ Fun fact: I love CriticalRole